rduplain/programming-contests/README.md

 Guidance on how to get started or advance in competitive programming are widely discussed.
-Guidance here is on how competitive programming differs from professional programming (or software as craft).
+Guidance here is on how competitive programming differs from professional programming (or software as craft) and other topics on the mindset of competitive programming.

 * **Test using file I/O exclusively.** Automated systems accept program submissions and run them against secret test cases, first compiling the